theminstack/styled/README.md

 }

 const StyledDiv = styled('div').props<IStyledDivProps>((props) => ({
-  // Pass the description to the wrapped component as its children.
+  // Pass the description to the base component as its only child.
   children: props.description,
 }))`
   color: red;